TACC/abaco-docs/source/technical/state.rst

 Actor State
 ===========

-In this section we describe the state that persists (or not) through Abaco actor container executions.
+In this section we describe the state that can persist through Abaco actor container executions.

 State
 -----

 When an actor is registered, its ``stateless`` property is automatically set to ``true``.
 An actor must be registered with ``stateless=false`` to be stateful (maintain state across executions).

 Once an actor is executed, the associated worker ``GETs`` data from the ``/actors/v2/{actor_id}/state`` endpoint and injects it into the actor's ``_abaco_actor_state`` environment variable.
-While an actor is executing, it can update its state by ``POSTing`` to ``/actors/v2/{actor_id}/state``.
+While an actor is executing, the actor can update its state by ``POSTing`` to the aforementioned endpoint.

 Notes
 ~~~~~
 - The worker only ``GETs`` data from the state endpoint one time as the actor is initiated.
 If the actor updates its state endpoint during execution, the worker does not inject the new state until a new execution.
 - Stateful actors may only have one associated worker in order to avoid race conditions.
-Thus, generally, stateless actors will execute quicker as they're runnable in parallel.
+Thus generally, stateless actors will execute quicker as they can operate in parallel.
 - Issuing a state to a stateless actor will return a ``actor is stateless.`` error.
 - The ``state`` variable must be JSON-serializable.
 An example of passing JSON-serializable data can be found under `Examples`_ below.